TurakhiaLab/WEPP/README.md

 ```bash
 snakemake --config DIR=SARS-CoV-2_test_1 FILE_PREFIX=test_run DASHBOARD_ENABLED=True --cores 32 --use-conda --forcerun dashboard_serve
 ```
->**NOTE**\
-> ⚠️ Use the same configuration parameters (DIR, FILE_PREFIX, etc.) as were used for the specific project.
+⚠️ Use the same configuration parameters (DIR, FILE_PREFIX, etc.) as were used for the specific project.
 This ensures the dashboard serves the correct results for your chosen dataset.

 ##  <a name="contribution"></a> Contributions
 We welcome contributions from the community to enhance the capabilities of **WEPP**.
 If you encounter any issues or have suggestions for improvement, please open an issue on [WEPP GitHub page](https://github.com/TurakhiaLab/WEPP).
 For general inquiries and support, reach out to our team.